Welcome to the Potter College Living Learning Community

 The three instructors link the content and assignments of the courses to help first-year students understand how academic content crosses disciplines and several out-of-class experiences are offered to the group (at no cost to students).
 Additionally, the instructors meet to share concerns they have about students' academic performance in the hopes of recognizing potential issues and providing early intervention, if possible, and the PCAL 175 class is taught by an Academic Advisor.

-While living on-campus is not a requirement of the LC, those who do live on-campus can opt to live in McCormack (male) or Rodes (female) Halls with other on-campus members of the LC.
+While living on-campus is not a requirement of the LC, those who do live on-campus can opt to live in an all male or all female residence halls with other on-campus members of the LC.
 To select this living option please indicate a preference for the applicable hall on your application, and PCAL will submit your name for placement.
 Feedback from student participants has been overwhelmingly positive:

 • "High school to college is a huge transition and I think it (the LC) helped cushion the fall."